Liam Neeson and Sharon Stone urge Hollywood to welcome Kevin Spacey after his acquittal of sexual assault charges - ExBulletin

 Liam Neeson and Sharon Stone urge Hollywood to welcome Kevin Spacey after his acquittal of sexual assault charges

-It's been almost a year since Kevin Spacey has been acquitted of sexual misconduct charges, and stars are coming to the actor's defense, demanding he be allowed to resume his career in Hollywood.
+It's been almost a year since Kevin Spacey was acquitted of sexual misconduct charges, and stars are coming to the actor's defense by demanding he be allowed to resume his career in Hollywood.

 After the two-part documentary “Spacey Unmasked” aired in the UK last week, fellow actors including Sharon Stone and Liam Neeson praised Spacey who was blacklisted after allegations of assault Sexual comments from various men surfaced and claimed that the industry “needs him and misses him dearly.”

-Neeson shared the same sentiment and said: “I was deeply saddened to learn of these accusations against him.
+Neeson shared the same sentiment and said, “I was deeply saddened to learn of these accusations against him.
 Kevin is a good man and a man of character.
-He is sensitive, eloquent and non-judgmental, with a tremendous sense of humor.
-He is also one of our best performers in theater and on camera.
+He is sensitive, articulate and non-judgmental, with a wonderful sense of humor.
+He is also one of our finest performers in theater and on camera.
 Personally, our industry needs him and we miss him greatly.

 F. Murray Abraham, who won an Oscar for his role as Salieri in “Amadeus,” said: “I vouch for him unequivocally.
-Who are these vultures attacking a man who has publicly accepted responsibility for certain behaviors , unlike so many others?
+Who are these vultures who attack a man who has publicly acknowledged his responsibility for certain behaviors, unlike so many others?

 “He is a good man, I stand by him and let he who is without sin cast the first stone,” he added.